The old Forehand Topspin technique

 Chinese philosophy concentrates on the lower part of your body.
 Do you remember my tips in my previous video: “Use the leg to hit the ball”.
 That’s your leg will hit the ball, your forearm is only a tool to transfer this force.

-By seeing this slow motion of Ma Long’s loop, you can see that Ma Long mainly used his hip to loop, his elbow and his forearm is very close to the body, and he didn’t rotate his elbow anymore.
+By seeing this slow motion of Ma Long’s loop, you can see that Ma Long mainly used his hip to loop, his elbow and his forearm are very close to the body, and he didn’t rotate his elbow anymore.

 Best Ways to Play Powerful Forehand Topspin in Table Tennis.